oliverseries/Arduino-MIDI-Sync/README.md

 ## Usage

 1) Get an Arduino and a shield or adapter board of some variety.
+2) Upload the .ino firmware to your Arduino.
-2) Add an optocoupler circuit for the MIDI input, connect the output to the RX pin of the Arduino.
+3) Add an optocoupler circuit for the MIDI input, connect the output to the RX pin of the Arduino.
-3) Locate clock and start/stop signal sources on the drum machine's PCB and cut the trace.
+4) Locate clock and start/stop signal sources on the drum machine's PCB and cut the trace.
-4) Wire the internal clock and start/stop and Arduino clock and start/stop to a DPDT switch that outputs to the signal destination where you cut the traces.
+5) Wire the internal clock and start/stop and Arduino clock and start/stop to a DPDT switch that outputs to the signal destination where you cut the traces.

 ## Notes